honeybadgerofdoom/blank_web_app/Sprint1.md

 ## Policies

-#### Mobile First Design!
-* Design for mobile, tablet, laptop, desktop (in that order).
-* Use ReactStrap for a consistent interface (no HTML, CSS, style, etc.).
-* Must adhere to the TripCo Interchange Protocol (TIP) for interoperability and testing.
 #### Clean Code
-* Code Climate maintainability of A or B.
-* Code adheres to Google style guides for Java and JavaScript.

 #### Test Driven Development
 * Write method headers, unit tests, and code in that order.
 * Unit tests are fully automated.
 * Code Coverage above 40%

 #### Configuration Management
 * Always check for new changes in master to resolve merge conflicts locally before committing them.
 * All changes are built and tested before they are committed.
 * All commits include a task/issue number.
 * All commits include tests for the added or modified code.
 * All tests pass.

 #### Continuous Integration / Delivery
 * Master is never broken.
 If broken, it is fixed immediately.
 * Continuous integration successfully builds and tests all pull requests for master branch.
-* All Java dependencies in pom.xml.
-Do not load external libraries in your repo.

 ## Plan

-This sprint will complete the following Epics.
+This sprint will complete the following Github Cards.

-* List of Epics here and what they do
+* List of Cards here and what they do

 ## Diagrams
 * insert Diagrams here